hariszaf/pema/CONTRIBUTING.md

 ## Acknowledgements

-Contributing takes quite some time and energy so we thank you all for your effort and it is highy appreciated!
+:tada::tada: Contributing takes quite some time and energy so we thank you all for your effort and it is highy appreciated!
+A list with all the PEMA contributors will be soon available! :tada::tada: